 Northern Thailand – Nature, Elephants & Hippie Vibes

-Northern Thailand is a world away from the southern islands.
-Instead of beaches and party towns, you’ll find mountains, misty valleys, and a slower, more relaxed pace of life.
-This region is perfect for nature lovers, culture seekers, and those looking to experience Thailand’s rich traditions.
+Northern Thailand is a world away from Bangkok or the southern islands.
+Instead of busy city life or beaches and party towns, you’ll find mountains, misty valleys, and a slower, more relaxed pace of life.
+This region is perfect for nature lovers, culture, and those looking to experience Thailand’s traditions.

 A higher view of the bamboo bridges in northern Thailand